Healing From Childhood TraumaAnxiety/DepressionParenting/Having ChildrenRomantic RelationshipsCareer/AdultingPep TalksSelf-CareMisc

 While the treatment of Rebecca’s character and her diagnosis was ultimately relatively well-handled (MIC even asked for my feedback on this), I was initially worried as the plot unfolded that the show, far from treating Rebecca and her character’s diagnosis with empathy and grounded clinical information, would only reify and sensationalize the largely negative stereotypes surrounding BPD.

-It’s become a term that’s used to describe generally bad or erratic behavior that, in reality, may or may not bear a resemblance to BPD at all.
+It’s become a term that’s used to describe generally bad or erratic behavior.
+That, in reality, may or may not bear a resemblance to BPD at all.

-It’s become a term that both laypeople and even clinicians have strong, and sometimes negative reactions to making those with BPD who seek treatment or disclose their diagnosis often highly susceptible to criticism and prejudice.
+It’s become a term that both laypeople and even clinicians have strong, and sometimes negative reactions to.
+Making those with BPD who seek treatment or disclose their diagnosis often highly susceptible to criticism and prejudice.

 And, frankly, I have such a hard time with this.

-I think BPD and those that struggle with it have a poor reputation that doesn’t help either them or the clinical community attempting to help them.
+I think BPD and those that struggle with it have a poor reputation.
+That doesn’t help either them or the clinical community attempting to help them.

 BPD has become a term that’s often misunderstood and misaligned, and so my hope in today’s post is to provide a little psychoeducation about what BPD actually is and offer a reframe about how we can think of this diagnosis as a wider community, both clinical and lay alike, to cultivate more empathy, compassion, and, ultimately, support around this.